wnidy100/IQA/README.md

-# Image Quality Analysis (IQA) using BRISQUE in Python
+# Image Quality Analysis (IQA) in Python

-A simple test code for BRISQUE with Python
+A simple test codes for IQA with Python
+- BRISQUE
+- SIMM

 ## Requirements